-CPU/Chassis Q-Fan Control [Disabled]
+Chassis Q-Fan Control [Disabled]

-Allows you to enable or disable the CPU/Chassis Q-Fan control.
+Allows you to enable or disable the Chassis Q-Fan control.
 Configuration options: [Disabled] [Enabled]

-Chassis/Power Fan Speed [xxxxRPM] or [N/A] or [Ignored]
+Power Fan Speed [Ignored] or [N/A]

-The onboard hardware monitor automatically detects and displays the chassis/power fan speed in rotations per minute (RPM).
-If the fan is not connected to the chassis/power, the specific field shows N/A. Select Ignored if you do not wish to display the detected speed.
+The onboard hardware monitor automatically detects and displays the Power fan speed in rotations per minute (RPM).
+If the fan is not connected to the motherboard, the field shows N/A. Select Ignored if you do not wish to display the detected speed.